 - Gale: He can create fantastic opportunities to escape from dangerous battles.
 His Gale Force!
 Super pushes back all enemies caught in its path while his Twister Gadget blows away any enemy that tries to pass through the tornado that is created.
 Besides that, his Star Powers can stun and slow down enemies.
 If you couple this with his Spring Ejector Gadget, you can easily escape any battle you're not prepared for.

-At the bottom of the list, we have 2 Brawlers: Byron and Sprout.
-Their ability to support their team is flat-out weak, unfortunately.
-They are lacking in a few departments and we might even consider their roles as a Support Brawler...
+At the bottom of the list, we have two brawlers: Byron and Sprout.
+Unfortunately, their ability to support their team is flat-out weak and it doesn't help that they are difficult brawlers to use.

 Here's why these two belong in C-tier: